El Camino: A Breaking Bad Movie

-El Camino: A Breaking Bad Movie (or simply El Camino) is a 2019 American crime thriller film.
+El Camino: A Breaking Bad Movie (or simply El Camino) is a 2019 American neo-Western crime thriller film.
 Part of the Breaking Bad franchise, it serves as a sequel and epilogue to the television series Breaking Bad.
-It continues the story of Jesse Pinkman, who partnered with former teacher Walter White throughout the series to build a crystal meth empire based in Albuquerque.
-Series creator Vince Gilligan wrote, directed, and produced El Camino; Aaron Paul reprised his role as Jesse Pinkman.
+It continues the story of Jesse Pinkman, who partnered with former teacher Walter White throughout the series to build a crystal meth empire based in Albuquerque, New Mexico.
+Series creator Vince Gilligan wrote, directed, and co-produced El Camino, while Aaron Paul reprised his role as Jesse Pinkman.
 Several Breaking Bad actors also reprised their roles, including Jesse Plemons, Krysten Ritter, Charles Baker, Matt Jones, Robert Forster, Jonathan Banks, and Bryan Cranston.
-Forster died on the day of El Caminos release, making the film one of his final on-screen appearances.
+Forster died on the day of the film's release, making it one of his final on-screen appearances.

 Gilligan began considering the story of El Camino while writing Breaking Bad's series finale.
 He approached Paul with the idea for the film in 2017, near the tenth anniversary of the show's premiere, and completed the script several months later.
 Principal photography began in secret in New Mexico in November 2018, lasting nearly 50 days.
 The project remained unconfirmed until Netflix released a trailer on August 24, 2019.

 El Camino received a digital release on Netflix and a limited theatrical run on October 11, 2019, with an AMC television premiere on February 16, 2020.
-It drew positive reviews from critics, who praised the performances of Paul and Plemons, as well as Gilligan's direction.
-The film garnered several award nominations, winning Best Movie Made for Television at the Critics' Choice Television Awards and Best Motion Picture Made for Television at the Satellite Awards.
+It drew positive reviews from critics and garnered several award nominations, winning Best Movie Made for Television at the Critics' Choice Television Awards and Best Motion Picture Made for Television at the Satellite Awards.
 El Camino additionally gained four nominations at the Primetime Creative Arts Emmy Awards for Outstanding Television Movie and other technical categories.